 2. Microwave radiation emitted from cell phones damage the preventive brain barrier, and children's brains absorb twice as much radiation as those of adults.

-3. These devices weaken children’s attention and reduce their concentration (periods).
+3. These devices weaken children’s attention and reduce their concentration (duration).

 4. They affect the ability of children to control their appetite.